programmer-k/Yonsei-Pwn-College-Challenges/babyheap/level5/teaching/README.md

 }
 ```

-As you can see, the flag data is written to the heap memory beginning from index 2.
+As you can see, the flag data is written to the heap memory beginning from index 16.

-This means the first two bytes remain zero.
+This means the first 16 bytes remain zero.

 Consequently, we cannot pass the check for `puts_flag` command and the program will prints `Not authorized!`.